 ADVISING & SUPPORT

 All students are supported by an advisor, a member of the full-time faculty assigned to them for the duration of their program.
 Advisors support students through academic evaluations of program and career direction as well as with professional advice.

 STUDY ABROAD & EXCHANGE

 While internships are not part of the required curriculum, they can be credit bearing.
-RISD’s Career Services provide a portal for sharing portfolios, advising on career issues and online access to employment opportunities/internships.
+RISD’s Career Center provides a portal for sharing portfolios, advising on career issues, and online access to employment opportunities/internships.